HarryPaniccc/DnD/Items/Nightfall, the Hand that Feeds.md

 - **Blood Cleave (3 charges)**: _Nightfall_ extends into a vicious, blood-soaked blade, sweeping through foes in a 15-foot cone.
 Creatures within the area must make a DC 17 Dexterity saving throw or take 2d6 necrotic damage.
 You gain temporary hit points equal to #TODO.
 - **Rending Tide (3 or more charges)**: You cause tides of blood to whip around you.
 Any creatures within 10 ft. of you are forced to make a DC 17 Dexterity saving throw or suffer 1d8 slashing damage or half as much on a success.
 Using this feature clears your stacks of Lifeblood.
 For every stack of Lifeblood over three that this feature clears, its damage increases by 1d8 and its range increases by 10 ft.
 If 6 or more stacks are cleared using this feature the dice is upscaled to a d10 and the attack ignores resistance to slashing damage and treats immunity to slashing damage as resistance instead.

 The blade demands bloodshed.
-If you expend any charges using one of the above features and somehow deal no damage, you suffer 4d8 necrotic damage as [[Athelstan]] is infuriated at denying him bloodshed.
+If you expend any charges using one of the above features and somehow deal no damage, you suffer 4d8 necrotic damage as [[Athelstan]] is infuriated at denying him blood.

 ### Blood Fey's Curse
 If *Nightfall* has more than 5 charges at the start of your turn Athelstan is powerful enough to attempt to take control of you.
 Make a Wisdom saving throw.
 The DC is 10 plus the number of charges *Nightfall* contains.
 On failure you become charmed by the wrathful entity imprisoned within.